-Maternity returners account for almost 80% of female workers who want to return to work after a period of leave.
+Almost 80% of female workers who become a parent want to return to work after a period of leave.
 Yet only around a fifth of all women who do so feel supported on their return.
 That includes around 70% working at management level and above.
-Organisations need to embed solutions to identify and remove the barriers that lead to that lack of support.
-Not addressing those issues is making our workplaces less inclusive.
+Organisations need to embed solutions to identify and remove the barriers that lead to that lack of support and are making our workplaces less inclusive and successful.

-Change is unavoidable in any organisation, but how that change is managed is key to successful transitions.
-There are ways to ensure that even in difficult circumstances, organisations and staff can work together to create workplaces which embrace change and use it to create a nurturing and supportive culture that brings balance and respects everyone’s priorities.
+Change is unavoidable in any organisation.
+There are however, ways to ensure that even in difficult circumstances, organisations and staff can work together to create workplaces which embrace change and use it to create a nurturing and supportive culture that brings balance and respects everyone’s priorities.

 Women account for around half of the UK workforce.
-Yet overwhelmingly, maternity leave is still viewed by many companies as something which has a negative impact on the workplace and the wider workforce.
+It should come as no surprise to any of us that some of them will have children during their working life.
+Yet overwhelmingly, maternity leave is still managed by many companies as something with a negative impact on the workplace.

-We’ve used our experience, and our work with teams like Parmjit’s, to create a coaching programme specifically designed for female returners.
+Since 2018, we've been partnering with Parmjit and her team to deliver a range of 1:1 coaching offers to support career transitions within their fast-paced culture.
+We’ve used our experience to create a coaching programme specifically designed for female returners.
 A development programme that explores options, connects to a new identity and provides an independent space for support throughout the maternity journey.
 It helps answer questions on how the departure and return will be planned and fulfilled, and how to manage the expectations of others alongside those we place on ourselves.
-Coaching ensures a confident departure and transition back into the workplaces for all types of returner programmes including maternity, paternity, adoption, carer leave and long term absence.
+Leadership coaching ensures a confident departure and transition back into the workplaces for all types of returner programmes including maternity, paternity, adoption, carer leave and long term absence.